 Master of Science in Information, Specialization in Human-Computer Interaction.
-Six years of experience contributing UX insights and driving UX processes in multiple industries, including automotive, public safety and educational publishing.
-In my free time, I'm photographing the natural world, and augmenting my technological skills with Lynda.com courses on the Adobe Creative Suite, and independently researching topics that include the theory and practice of design.
+Seven years of experience contributing UX insights and driving UX processes in multiple industries, including automotive, public safety and educational publishing.
+In my free time, I'm photographing the natural world, augmenting my technological skills using the Adobe Creative Suite, and independently researching topics that include the theory and practice of design.
 Foci of undergraduate studies were psychology and cultural anthropology.

 Ford motor company, UX Research Engineer | 2016 – Present

 - Research and develop early concepts for new connected features by creating storyboards, use cases, wireframes, and prototypes.

 - Interact with customers in the different stages of the design cycle to extract appropriate user feedback during prototype development.

 - Provide user research on vehicle interactions and expectations to anticipate users’ needs.

 - Conduct iterative user tests to learn how users interact with concepts; make necessary changes in the feature development process.